nie7321/laravel-dt-talk/laravel-datatables.md

 ^ The getBuilderParameters method is defined in the parent, so we'll override it.
 This lets us control the DT.n config that will be injected into the page.

-^ Fix the button / filter size mismatch w/ js snippet in the template.
+^ Fix the button / filter size mismatch w/ js snippet in the view.
+Also, make it stripey in the view.

 ---